Incident Management

 At a small incident, the Incident Controller is identified and performs all of the Incident Management responsibilities.
 As the Incident grows in size or complexity, more of the system is established.
 For example, someone may be delegated the role of Operations, which often starts as a Sector Commander, or someone may be delegated a Logistics role, such as arranging catering or supplies.

-The four key funcional areas of AIIMS
+The five key functional areas of AIIMS

 Incident Control

 This section will explain how the CFS use AIIMS to control and manage incidents.
-There are a number of key sections under the four main areas, and are listed in the menu on the left.
+There are a number of key sections under the five main areas, and are listed in the menu on the left.

 Incident Control: Incident Control is the management of all activities necessary for the resolution of an incident

-Planning: Planning is the collection, analysis and dissemination of information and the development of plans for the resolution of an incident
+Planning Section: Planning is the collection, analysis and dissemination of information and the development of plans for the resolution of an incident

-Logistics: Logistics is the obtaining and maintaining of human and physical resources required to support an incident
+Logistics Section: Logistics is the obtaining and maintaining of human and physical resources required to support an incident

 The CFS has established three catagories of Incidents: